NomicFoundation/hardhat/packages/buidler-web3-legacy/README.md

 ## Environment extensions

-This plugin adds the following elements to the `BuidlerRuntimeEnvironment`:
+This plugin adds the following elements to the `HardhatRuntimeEnvironment`:

 - `Web3`: The Web3.js module.
 - `web3`: An instantiated Web3.js object connected to the selected network.